Daniel Smith Watercolor Lightfast Testing Reviews Demo Painting Videos

 Hematite and Hematite Burnt Scarlet Genuine for the fur:

 The 238 color chart shown above was created using the dot card chart, which is a great way to pick out your favorite colors!
+I will be showing a large close up swatch of each of these older colors, plus about 20 of the newer colors, towards the bottom of this page.

 The small 5ml tube kits are ideal for beginners and artists on a budget, allowing you to get a good mixing color set at a lower cost than their larger 15ml tubes.
 The primatek set is a wonderful way to try out their granulating colors, especially for those who haven't decided if they enjoy texture in their artwork yet.
 The 5ml tubes can fill a half pan (standard tray size for travel palettes) more than a couple times, giving you plenty of paint to create dozens of small paintings (like artist trading cards or 5x7s) or a few larger pieces.